williamwight/ClassificationImport-File/README.md

 This guide includes instructions for importing JSON classification datasets that are larger than 50 MB, or that include a .tsv or tab file.
 With this method, a dataset is uploaded as a file with the POST request.
 Alternatively, your dataset can be imported as a JSON body of the POST request if it is smaller than 50MB.
 For more information on this alternative, see the [Analytics classifications APIs guide](classifications/index.md)

+Additionally, using these endpoints requires your global company ID in the header of each request.
+You can find your global company ID by using the [Discovery API](../discovery.md)

 To import an API classification by uploading a file, you follow a three-step process:

 1. Create an import job with the POST create job endpoint.